INSO-World/Trinocular/ReadMe.md

   themselves and advertise their abilities with additional data fields.
 Visualizations use the registry to add themselves to the system on startup, while the frontend listens for notifications.

+- __api-bridge:__ Creates snapshots of the data imported via the GitLab API and provides it to the visualization services.

 ## JS service libs

 Common code that is shared across multiple services is factored out into libraries/node modules that